TeskaLabs/splang-docs/docs/expressions/string.md

 where: "John Willy Boo"
 ```

 Check for a presence of the substring "Willy" in the `where` value.
-Returns "true".
+Returns `true`.

 ### Multi-string variant